AI-Scientist

 Our code can also optionally use a Semantic Scholar API Key (S2_API_KEY

-) for higher throughput if you have one, though in principle it should work without it.
+) for higher throughput if you have one, though it should work without it in principle.
+If you have problems with Semantic Scholar, you can skip the literature search and citation phases of paper generation.

 export OPENAI_API_KEY="YOUR KEY HERE"